SalwaFayyad/App-Calculator-for-Wireless-Networking/README.md

 # Online Communication System Calculator

-This repository hosts an online calculator for various communication system parameters.
-Built with React, it allows users to input system parameters to compute the necessary values.
+This repository hosts an app calculator for various communication system parameters.
+It allows users to input system parameters to compute the necessary values.

 ## Features